Suzy Cortez Exposes Her Famous Derriere In Revealing Teal Lingerie

 To complete the barely-there look, Suzy added a pair of black patent leather boots with a pointy toe and stiletto heel.
 She also sported a pair of diamond stud earrings that provided just the right amount of bling and wore a full face of makeup to accentuate her striking features.
 The application included a cranberry red lipstick, dark blush, dusting of highlighter, and thick coat of mascara.

 In the caption of her post, Suzy wrote in her native Portuguese that fans could enjoy some of her “best content” on her website, however, many seemed content with the Instagram post alone.
-It has accrued over 26,000 likes since going live to her feed yesterday afternoon, as well as dozens of comments with compliments for the sizzling upload.
+It has accrued over 26,000 likes since going live to her feed yesterday, as well as dozens of comments with compliments for the sizzling upload.

 “Exquisite,” one person wrote.